Stone head

 Momentum is back in Web3.
 And some projects have managed to capture that much-coveted mindshare of the crypto audience.

-Projects with deep pockets are going big on ‘Yap campaigns’ – pay-to-play pushes on platforms like Kaito or Cookie3, where brands pay verified KOLs (key opinion leaders) to tweet, talk about, or “yap” about their project.
+Projects with deep pockets are investing heavily in pay-to-play promotions on platforms like Kaito or Cookie3, where brands pay verified KOLs (key opinion leaders) to tweet, discuss, or “yap” about their project.

 It’s influencer marketing for crypto – at scale.

 And while it drives reach quickly, it’s not cheap.
-It favours already-funded projects who can afford to flood the feed.
+It favours already-funded projects that can afford to flood the feed.

 Then there are airdrops.